 What I do regret, however, is where I directed my emotional vulnerability.

-As I grow older, I’ve realized it is pertinent to categorize exactly where you want to expend your emotional energy to, since we do not have a finite amount of such compassion, care, and love.
+As I grow older, I’ve realized it is pertinent to categorize exactly where you want to expend your emotional energy to, since we do not have an infinite amount of such compassion, care, and love.
 And although my regrets may make me feel sad from time to time, or disappointed in myself, the biggest pill I have to swallow is being able to work past the emotions associated with repent.

 I feel the need to repent for the way I humorously chose people to invest in and ignoring those who deserved it the most, for not walking away from unhealthy relationships or situations fast enough, or in contrast walking away too quickly from misreading an action or trend.
 All in all, repentance is the final step in the emotional cycle of beginnings and ends.
 And it stings the most.